-Is the fact many Australians avoid looking at all the factors that contribute to the mental health abuse and other Indigenous issues ignorance, or simply guided or pushed by politically motivated agendas?
+Many Australians avoid looking at all the factors that contribute to mental health abuse and other Indigenous issues, many are guided by politically motivated agendas?

-Heart breaking that Indigenous children are “still” being removed at unacceptable rates, while politicians cherry pick or distort the facts of the matter.
+Indigenous children are “still” being removed at high rates, while certain politicians cherry pick or distort the facts on the matter.
 The effects can be devastating to any parent and families metal health when losing a child.

 - An estimated 17,664 Aboriginal and Torres Strait Islander children were in out-of-home care in 2017, compared with 9,070 a decade ago.
 Removing children from Indigenous communities ‘a national disaster’ [ABC]

 - Aboriginal children are only 5% of under 18’s in N.S.W but they make up 37% of all young people in care.
 Fears of ‘another stolen generation’ after New South Wales’ move on foster care.[Guardian]

 We’ve golden soil and wealth for toil, our home is girt by sea

 Slavery funded the building of Australia, and the wealth for the toil of our golden soil was not shared with Indigenous Australians who worked under slave conditions to help build every major industry in this country alongside the first settlers for free.